-Tutorial: Migrate MongoDB to Azure Cosmos DB's API for MongoDB offline using DMS
+Tutorial: Migrate MongoDB to Azure Cosmos DB API for MongoDB offline

-You can use the Azure Database Migration Service to perform an offline (one-time) migration of databases from an on-premises or cloud instance of MongoDB to Azure Cosmos DB's API for MongoDB.
+Use Azure Database Migration Service to perform an offline, one-time migration of databases from an on-premises or cloud instance of MongoDB to the Azure Cosmos DB API for MongoDB.

 In this tutorial, you learn how to:

-- Create an instance of the Azure Database Migration Service.
+- Create an instance of Azure Database Migration Service.

-- Create a migration project by using the Azure Database Migration Service.
+- Create a migration project by using Azure Database Migration Service.

 - Run the migration.